 One of the best-known sweeteners is aspartame, which has also been the basis for diet coke for decades.

-Therefore, the sweetener in diet coke prevents not only autophagy but also fat burning.
+Therefore, the sweetener in diet coke prevents autophagy and fat burning.

-Although Cola Zero varies in its composition, it always contains aspartame and acesulfame K.
+Although Cola Zero varies in its composition, it always contains aspartame and acesulfame potassium.

-Besides aspartame, the heat-stable sweetener acesulfame-K in zero drinks increases insulin levels to the same extent as glucose, according to studies (Liang et al. 198733).
+Besides aspartame, the heat-stable sweetener acesulfame potassium in zero drinks increases insulin levels to the same extent as glucose, according to studies (Liang et al. 198733).

 Therefore, coke zero is not suitable for autophagy and weight loss.